lpil/dogma/docs/rules.md

 ### TakenName

-A rule that disallows function or macro names which overrides standart lib.
+A rule that disallows function or macro names which overrides standard lib.

 For example, this is considered valid: